ruantiengo/ruantiengo/README.md

 		"- 🌱 I’m currently learning":        "react",
-		"- 👯 I’m looking to collaborate on": "Web projects", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅", "- 💬 Ask me about":                  "javascript and framkeworks", "- 📫 How to reach me:":              "you can search me on linkedin linkedin.com/in/ruan-tiengo or instagram @tiengoruan" }
+		"- 👯 I’m looking to collaborate on": "Web projects", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅", "- 💬 Ask me about":                  "javascript",
+		"- 📫 How to reach me:":              "you can search me on linkedin linkedin.com/in/ruan-tiengo or instagram @tiengoruan" }
 ```